osbesdl/PresetTemplate/.github/README.md

 # OSBES Preset Template

-This document will walk you through the usage of this template step-by-step to create your own custom OSBES edits
+This document will walk you through the usage of this template step-by-step to create your own custom OSBES presets.

 ### Step 1: Template Download